Here’s how long the average couple dates before getting married

 After dealing with the fact that denim-clad Britney and Justin didn’t end up together, we began to question the idea of happily ever after.
-But modern-day courtship is giving us hope again.
+But modern-day courtship and the rise of more successful dating apps is giving us hope again.
 When it comes to love, romance, and the average time couples spend dating before getting married, things have been changing.
 Modern couples are creating their own rules when it comes to weddings and marriage.
-They’re spending less on the over-the-top rings, more money on the actual wedding, and according to a new study, they’re investing more time into getting to know each other before walking down the aisle.
+They’re spending less on the over-the-top rings and grandiose weddings, and according to one study, they’re investing more time into getting to know each other before walking down the aisle.

 This half-decade breaks down as 1.4 years (17 months) of dating before moving in together, 1.83 years (22 months) of living together before an official engagement, then spending another 1.67 years (20 months) engaged before getting married.
 We’re also getting married a lot later in life now than the generation before us.
 The average first-time bride is now 30.8 and groom 32.7 years old, compared with 22.6 and 24.6 years old in 1971, respectively.